RichardsGroup/CIV_Distance/README.md

 data = project(data, fit)
 ```
 ![alt text](https://github.com/RichardsGroup/CIV_Distance/blob/main/imgs/project_scaled.png)
-3) To compute a distance for a given data point, start at the upper left the curve, and travel along each point of the best-fit curve--summing you're distance traveled as you go--until you pass the data point you're looking for.
-Since the curve is monotonically decreasing, once your y-location along the curve falls below the data point's y-location, save the total distance traveled.
+3) To compute a distance for a given data point, start at the upper left the curve, and travel from point-to-point<sup>1</sup> along the best-fit curve--summing your distance traveled as you go--until you pass the data point you're looking for.
+Since the curve is monotonically decreasing, once your y-location on the curve falls below the projection of data point's y-location, save the total distance traveled.
 ```
 #Start at tip of line and sum distance traveled until passing data point
 darr = [] #list to fill with distances along best-fit line for each point